Applying as a Team

 - Construction skills : We do not inquire about participant's construction experience or abilities

-- Age : Any person 14 years of age(*) or older with health both in mind and body is eligible to participate, and there is no maximum age limit.
+- Age : Any person 16(including 15 years in high school) years of age(*) or older with health both in mind and body is eligible to participate, and there is no maximum age limit.
 Those under 20 years of age must either be chaperoned by a guardian (or leader assigned responsibility by child's guardian in writing) or participate as a member of a team from a school or other club.
-In the latter case there must be at least 1 adult to every 10 participants under 20 years of age. (*) Each hosting country may have own different minor policy and child labor policy so please check 'Policies on Minor Participation and Child Labor' and also ask us when you apply.
+In the latter case there must be at least 1 adult to every 5 participants under 20 years of age. (*) Each hosting country may have own different minor policy and child labor policy.
+For details, please check 'Policies on Minor Participation and Child Labor' and also ask us when you apply.

 - Language skills : English Fluency for speaking & writing communication required.
 We require for all teams to assign an adult with TOEIC score of 600 or equivalent for the team leader and the person who communicate with the coordinators.

 - All participants must agree with the following points.

 - ♦ Habitat for Humanity is not a travel agency.
 Volunteers and Habitat cooperate together to create the Global Village as partners by fulfilling the roles and responsibilities of each other.